nushell/nushell.github.io/book/dataframes.md

 ## Series as indices

-Another way of filtering a dataframe is by using a list of indices and the dataframe command `take`.
+Series can be also used as a way of filtering a dataframe by using them as a list of indices.
 For example, let's say that we want to get rows 1, 4, and 6 from our original dataframe.
 With that in mind, we can use the next command to extract that information

 ```shell
 > let indices = ([1 4 6] | dataframe to-series)